-- 9.7.51 It considered that during the existing scenario the PCC and the majority of the connection corridors to the north and south of the River Tees are at 'low' risk of flooding from fluvial sources. - 9.7.52 Climate change is assessed using the +20% central allowance for areas of the Site located in Flood Zone 1, as required by the EA climate change guidance.
-The PCC, with ground elevations between 5 10m AOD would remain at low risk of flooding from the 1% AEP with 20% allowance for climate change flood event. - 9.7.53 For areas of the Site located in Flood Zones 2 and 3, where connection corridor routes cross watercourses, the EA guidance recommends that the higher central (+25%) and the upper end allowances are used to assess climate change from fluvial sources. - 9.7.54 Where the risk of flooding from fluvial sources is currently assessed as high the risk of flooding to the site is not likely to increase due to climate change.
-However, if a flood event did occur, the impact of climate change would result in an increase in the depth of floodwater across the areas of the site affected by flooding from this source during a 1% (1 in 100 chance) event.
+- 9.7.54 It considered that during the existing scenario the PCC Site and the majority of the connection corridors to the north and south of the River Tees are at 'low' risk of flooding from fluvial sources. - 9.7.55 Climate change is assessed using the +25% central allowance for areas of the Site located in Flood Zone 1, as required by the EA climate change guidance.
+The PCC Site, with levels no lower than 7.5 mAOD would remain at low risk of flooding from the 1% AEP with 25% allowance for climate change flood event. - 9.7.56 For areas of the Site located in Flood Zones 2 and 3a, where connection corridor routes cross watercourses, the EA guidance is that for essential infrastructure the upper end and climate change allowance (50%) is used to assess climate change from fluvial sources.
+In addition, the H++ scenario (65%) is also considered. - 9.7.57 Taking the climate change scenarios into account, the risk of flooding to the PCC site itself will remain low as high ground levels ensure that the site remains in Flood Zone 1. - 9.7.58 Both the Upper End and H++ climate change scenarios will increase the risk of flooding from the Fleet and Dabholm Gut with the depth and extent of flooding increasing across a larger area.
+This flooding will also be exacerbated by potential tidelocking.
+The Water Connection, Water Supply, Electrical